-Osama bin Laden, Geronimo, Sitting Bull and the Twin Terrors:
+Osama bin Laden, Geronimo, Sitting Bull, Crazy Horse and the Twin Terrors:

 Should Americans Demonize Osama bin Laden?

 an editor and publisher

 When Osama bin Laden was killed, the code name assigned him by the United States

 government was Geronimo.
 I think this should give us cause to pause, and